Denver news in your inbox

 - Police recordings: Buttigieg demoted the South Bend police chief and fired the police communications director for illegally recording officers' calls that allegedly revealed racist comments.

 - Police diversity: Suspended campaign to address a fatal shooting in South Bend of a black man by a white police officer.
-He received criticism for the lack of diversity in his city's police force.
+Received criticism for the lack of diversity in his city's police force.

 1 fun thing